 A public-private partnership

 In 2011, the tourism industry stopped receiving state funding for marketing and the state tourism office was closed.
 Since then, the industry-supported Washington Tourism Alliance has spearheaded Washington’s tourism marketing efforts, including managing the state’s tourism website, ExperienceWa.com.

 In 2017, Washington’s legislature provided funding for a new tourism marketing plan to support and expand the industry’s visitor attraction efforts.
-The Department of Commerce and the Washington Tourism Alliance are jointly working on the plan, which will be completed in 2018.
+The Department of Commerce and the Washington Tourism Alliance, along with project consultant Green Rubino, completed work on the Tourism Marketing Plan in February 2018.
 A major component of the plan focuses on promoting destinations, activities and venues in rural, tribal and underserved communities throughout the state.